-I have found something to like about middle earth.
+I did found something to like about middle earth (Alabama, to be specific).
 It’s a small slice of heaven but it deserves merit.

-Hubby came home from a business trip to Brussels and the next morning, after poodle was dropped off for his four-day play date with Cooper-the-Golden Retriever, we were on the road.
+So, it went like this: Hubby came home from a business trip to Brussels and the next morning, after The Poodle was dropped off for his four-day play date with Cooper-the-Golden Retriever, we were on the road.

 The Alabama coast (also known to some as the Redneck Riviera)!

 What’s different about the Alabama coast?